KK Women's and Children's Hospital: Etymology

+History

+The hospital was set up in 1858.

 While the hospital initially started as one catering to health care for women, mainly for gynecology and obstetrics, it has since expanded its role.

 First, the pediatrics department was added for the care of the babies after delivery, but over the years it expanded into a full pediatric service, treating younger patients for all kinds of illnesses up to teenagers.
 An offshoot, the neonatology service, was then added.
 Thus the expanded role of the hospital warranted a renaming to KK Women's and Children's Hospital.

+1924 to 1999: conversion to maternity hospital

 On 1 October 1924, KKH was converted to a maternity hospital with 30 beds.
 It was also used to train students in midwifery and medicine.

 During World War II, KKH became an emergency general hospital for the population when Japan attacked Singapore.
 During the Japanese occupation of Singapore, the hospital was called Chuo Byoin or Central Hospital.

 In 1966, the hospital entered the Guinness Book of Records for delivering the highest number of newborns within a single maternity facility for that year, and it continued to hold on to this record for a full decade, delivering 85% of the population.

 In March 1997, the hospital moved to its present site.

+2000s to present

 As a result of a restructuring exercise in the local healthcare scene, the hospital became a member of the Singapore Health Services on 1 April 2000.

 In 2003, the old premises were marked as a historical site by the National Heritage Board, a tribute to an institution that has been the birthplace of over 1.2 million Singaporeans since its inception.
 With the rich history of the former KK Hospital, it was gazetted as a national monument on 1 October 2025 and the old premises were leased to Land Transport Authority as a transportation museum and gallery.